 Eliminate Customer Stress with Good CX

-Good customer experiences either give back customer time or alleviate customer anxiety.
+Good customer experiences design either gives back customer time or alleviates customer anxiety.
 If a brand’s CX isn’t achieving one of those goals, the customer isn’t getting any real or perceived value.
-How can brands manage stress?
+So, how can brands manage stress?
 Better yet, how can brands build experiences that eliminate customer stress?

 Causes of Customer Stress – Feeling Out of Control

 The number one driver of customer stress is lack of information.
 Today, customers demand information.
 Knowledge is power and customers want to be in control of their journeys and experiences.
 Who can blame them?
 In our fast-paced environment, time is precious.
 Brands that respect customer time win customer loyalty.